vipulnaik/diet-exercise-health/notes/2021-blood-test-plans.md

 I do not plan to get tested for HbA1c for the next two years unless I get a concerning lipid profile result before then.

-### Lipid panel: Followup measurement because of diabetic tendencies
+### Lipid panel: followup measurement because of diabetic tendencies

 Test details: https://requestatest.com/lipid-panel-testing (LabCorp: $39; Quest Diagnostics: $36)